 Interactions with other medications are a form of medical negligence.
-Any medical negligence is avoidable, but no doctor doing their job properly should prescribe medicines that interact with each other.
+A medication error should be avoidable and a doctor doing their job properly should not prescribe medicines that interact with each other.

 Your doctor prescribes medication according to your symptoms.
 They should check your medical records and only prescribe a medicine that will not interact with another one.